-Righteous people, symbolized by the White Horse, are trying to operate and do good in the midst of a world that is dominated by the evil deeds of those who operate under the influence of the other three Horses.
+Righteous people, by the influence of the White Horse, are trying to operate and do good in the midst of a world that is dominated by the evil deeds of those who operate under the influence of the other three Horses.
 So the symbolism in Revelation 6 of the four Horses makes for a complete picture.
 The world is not dominated totally by evil spiritual forces, but there is this White Horse, a benign spiritual force who, for now, has to gallop alongside the other three Horses.

 The activities of those who operate under the banner of the White Horse (whether knowingly or unknowingly) are the basis for Christ’s intervention at the Battle of Armageddon.
 They are trying to build Heaven on Earth.
 The other three Horses are trying to tear it down so they can build their Hell on Earth.

 This picture of the Four Horses is rather loaded in the Devil’s favor.
-As Satan told Jesus in Luke 4:5-6, “All the kingdoms of the world. . .
-All this power. . . is delivered unto me” – in this present Age at least.
-As a result the forces of iniquity will almost succeed in destroying the earth.
+As Satan told Jesus in Luke 4:5-6, “All the kingdoms of the world… All this power… is delivered unto me” – in this present Age at least.
+As a result the forces of iniquity will almost succeed in destroying the Earth.
 Jesus alluded to this in Matthew 24:22: “And unless those days should be shortened, there should no flesh be saved.”
 But then He adds, “For the elect’s sake those days shall be shortened.”

 And why?
 Because He wants to establish His Kingdom on Earth.
 And He wants to give those who have already been working towards that end free reign to build a just and benevolent society in the earth without interference from the powers of Darkness.

-The four living creatures and the twenty-four elders [who held] the prayers of the saints. . . sang a new song, saying. . .
-[You] have made us kings and priests to our God; and we shall reign on the earth.
+The four living creatures and the twenty-four elders [who held] the prayers of the saints… sang a new song, saying… [You] have made us kings and priests to our God; and we shall reign on the earth.
 (Revelation 5:8-10, NKJV)